josephhjoo/buyeriq/README.md

 BuyerIQ automates that workflow:

-1. You describe the target company — industry, revenue, geography, and a short description.
+1. You describe the target company (industry, revenue, geography) and a short description.
 2. An AI agent searches the web for PE firms with a relevant mandate, recent comparable acquisitions, and corporate-development contacts at strategic acquirers.
 3. Each potential buyer is returned with a rationale, the most relevant contact person, source links, and a **confidence score (0–100)** reflecting how verifiable the contact is.
 4. Results are saved to your account and can be exported as a formatted CSV or PDF deal memo.
-The confidence score is the core idea — it makes explicit the judgment an analyst would otherwise make in their head, scoring contacts higher when they come from official press releases or firm websites and lower when the source is weak or possibly outdated.
+The confidence score is the core idea: it makes explicit the judgment an analyst would otherwise make in their head, scoring contacts higher when they come from official press releases or firm websites and lower when the source is weak or possibly outdated.

 ---